hphelion/documentation/cli.windows.misc.md

            Set-config -resetcfg

-In addition to changing individual configuration items, you can also swap in entire full configuration environments by inserting a new configuration file with the <strong><font face="courier">set-config -s</strong></font" command.
+In addition to changing individual configuration items, you can also swap in entire full configuration environments by inserting a new configuration file with the <b><font face="courier">set-config -s</b></font" command.
 This is useful if you are using multiple environments at your site--for example, you have a set of credentials that you use for development, but a different set of credentials for performing testing.
 Substituting in a different config file gives you a quick way to switch back and forth between those environments.

 When you set to a new config file and the new file contains different credentials, you have to re-evaluate the list of Containers that the current user has access to.
 Changing your credentials is equivalent to changing your identity, and you may own just a small subset of Containers after the change.
 In this example you can see this rebinding in action.